Beverley Historic District

 Beverley Historic District is a national historic district located at Staunton, Virginia.
 The district encompasses 131 contributing buildings in downtown Staunton.
 It is a compact commercial district characterized by a well-preserved collection of 19th-century buildings.
 The buildings are characteristically two- to four-story, brick structures in a variety of popular architectural styles including Romanesque Revival and primarily Italianate.
 Notable buildings include the old YMCA (1890), Hoover House Hotel (1893-1894), Putnam Organ Works Store (1894), City Hall (c.
 1877, 1927), Odd Fellows Hall (c.
 1895), U.S. Post Office (1936), and the Masonic Temple building (1895-1896).
-Located in the district are the separately listed National Valley Bank and Augusta County Courthouse.
+Located in the district are the separately listed National Valley Bank and the former Augusta County Courthouse.

 It was added to the National Register of Historic Places in 1982.